Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 It was evening by the time I pulled into Brașov and I breathed a sigh of relief.
 I had just come from the busy city of Bucharest and was ready for something smaller, more intimate, and preferably complete with colorful buildings.
 I breathed a sigh of relief because Brașov, as it turns out, was exactly what I was hoping it would be when I set out to visit Romania.

 The city is enveloped in the Carpathian Mountains.
 Cobblestone streets led the way to colored buildings.
 The skyline was dotted with burnt orange rooftops.
-At every corner there are cafés lining the sidewalks full of locals and tourists alike indulging in tasty cuisine and sipping on cocktails.
+At every corner, cafés are lining the sidewalks full of locals and tourists alike indulging in tasty cuisine and sipping on cocktails.
 Big old churches and clocks are seen high above the storefronts and houses that people call home.
 I knew immediately that Brașov was special, that it was sure to be one of my favorite stops in Romania.
-In fact, traveling through Romania wouldn’t have been nearly as great if I had not set aside time to visit Brasov.
+Traveling through Romania wouldn’t have been nearly as great if I had not set aside time to visit Brasov.

 If you’d rather take a bus or a train to Brasov check BusRadar for times and pricing.